Free HSA contribution calculator

 What are the 2026 HSA contribution limits?

 For 2026 the IRS limits are $4,400 for self-only HDHP coverage and $8,750 for family coverage.
-Account holders who are 55 or older by the end of the year can contribute an extra $1,000 catch-up.
+Account holders who are 55 or older by the end of the year can contribute an extra $1,000.
 These caps apply to the combined total from you and your employer.

 Do employer contributions count toward the HSA limit?